 Since 2017, the Portland Water Bureau's engineering staff and consulting design engineers have been working to design and build a new Bull Run Water Treatment Facility to treat for microbial contaminants like Cryptosporidium.
 In 2020, the project team submitted two years of testing data confirming the best filtration method to build.
 The Oregon Health Authority (OHA) has approved the City's water filtration plant design.
-The final water treatment facility design will be completed by the end of 2022, and construction is anticipated to begin in 2023.
+The final water treatment facility design was completed in 2022, and construction will begin in 2023.
 The desired outcomes of the new Bull Run Water Treatment Facility include: